miriamkw/GluPredKit/README.md

 ## Testing

-To run the tests, write `pytest` in the terminal.
+To run the tests, write `glupredkit pytest` in the terminal.

 ## Disclaimers and limitations